- Published on

 If your users can’t look something up quickly or go through a checkout process in a reasonable time, they’ll often abandon their efforts.

-Google study discovered that 53% of mobile site visitors leave a page that takes longer than three seconds to load.
+A Google study discovered that 53% of mobile site visitors leave a page that takes longer than three seconds to load.

 In business terms, this could mean missed leads and sales.
 Directly due to lacking performance.